viniciusgerevini/godot-aseprite-wizard/README.md

 After activating the plugin, the importer will be enable allowing Aseprite files to be used seamlessly.
 In addition to that, you can find the wizard screen on `Project -> Tools -> Aseprite Spritesheet Wizard` menu.

-### Importer flow

-If you use the importer flow, any `*.ase` or `*.aseprite` file saved in the project will be automatically imported as a `SpriteFrames` resource, which can be used in `AnimatedSprite` nodes.
-You can change import settings for each file in the Import dock.

 ### Wizard flow

 The wizard screen allows you to import files from outside your project root.
 This can be used in cases where you prefer to not include your Aseprite files to your project, or you don't want them to be imported automatically.

 Check this video to see the wizard in action: https://www.youtube.com/watch?v=Yeqlce685E0

+### Importer flow

+If you use the importer flow, any `*.ase` or `*.aseprite` file saved in the project will be automatically imported as a `SpriteFrames` resource, which can be used in `AnimatedSprite` nodes.
+You can change import settings for each file in the Import dock.

+__Note: Currently, files created in the importer are bigger than the ones created through the wizard flow__

 ### Options